ibm-cloud-docs/dns/add-edit-custom-name-servers.md

 {: help}
 {: support}

 Domains running on the {{site.data.keyword.cloud}} network can point to a maximum of five (5) custom name servers.
 Custom name servers can be added, deleted, or changed at any time.
-Follow these steps to add, edit, or delete custom name servers for a domain:
+Follow these steps to add, edit, or delete custom name servers for a domain.
+{:shortdesc}

 1. From your browser, open the [{{site.data.keyword.cloud}} console](https://{DomainName}/){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg), then click **Classic Infrastructure**.